ganesanobc/GreenBowl-old/README.md

 5. ~~Create the ProductVariant scaffold (i.e. ProductVariant model, ProductVariantController and the JSON views) and update relationships in Product model.~~

 ### Phase 3: Create the ordering workflow
-1. Create the Order scaffold (i.e. Order model, OrderController and the ERB views) and update relationships in Customer model.
+1. ~~Create the Order scaffold (i.e. Order model, OrderController and the ERB views) and update relationships in Customer model.~~
-2. Create the OrderItem scaffold (i.e. OrderItem model, OrderItemController and the JSON views) and update relationships in Order and Kitchen models.
+2. ~~Create the OrderItem scaffold (i.e. OrderItem model, OrderItemController and the JSON views) and update relationships in Order and Kitchen models.~~
-5. Install ActionCable
+3. Create workflow to place an order (OrderController) as a Customer that will be received and accepted by the Kitchen (KitchenController).
+4. Create workflow to place an order (OrderController) as a Customer that will be rejected by the Kitchen (KitchenController) due to unavailability.

-### Phase 4: Security
+### Phase 4: Security and Integration Testing
 1. Customise the user models to match schema.
 2. Add authentications and roles to Restaurant and Kitchen controllers
 3. Add seed values